jedbrooke/cis41b-final-project/README.md

 `data.py` handles the database and downloading of images to the database.

 `server.py` launches an instance of the remote server that the client can connect to for the hypothetical training.
-To enable the client to connect to the server, launch this file first, then launch the client.
+To enable the client to connect to the server, launch an instance of the server first, then launch the client.

 `images.db` gets created when no such database exists.
 It stores the local thumbnail versions of the images and the metadata associated with each image.